A Douro Valley day trip is an absolute must for wine lovers in Portugal. Here’s how to have the best day trip from Porto to Douro Valley!

 On the way to Quinta do Crasto, one of the most famous vineyards in the region, Jorge took us to D’Origem, a tiny vineyard run by Paulo and Sandra that produced a delicious red wine, golden peppery olive oil and almonds to boot.
 It was amazing seeing this family who had been producing wine for generations and they still had so much passion for it.

 Please note, if you’re on a Douro Valley day trip from Porto then you’ll most likely be travelling by bus.
-These tours usually stop off at a few places along the way for photo spots like this one!
+But don’t worry, these tours usually stop off at a few places along the way for photo spots like this one!

-How long does it take to drive from Porto to the Douro Valley?
+How long does it take to drive from Porto to Douro Valley by car?